-Class sessions will consist primarily of short assessment quizzes, discussions based on pre-class readings or previous assignments, short instructional "lecture" modules, and industry speaker-led discussions.
+Class sessions will consist primarily of short assessment quizzes, discussions based on pre-class readings or previous assignments, short "lectures", and possibly industry speaker-led discussions.
 Occasionally, students and teams will have the opportunity to showcase their skill development through presentations graded on action labels and core competencies.

 Peer criticism and feedback are the sine qua non of professional teamwork.
-Thus in the "clinical", i.e., practice-oriented, setting of the Practicum, peer-to-peer learning is natural.
+Thus in the "clinical", i.e., practice-oriented, setting of the practicum, peer-to-peer learning predominates.
 Lessons learned from each others' mistakes, especially observed fresh, can be instructive in a way that lectures or books cannot.
 Students will be expected to attentively observe and respectfully critique the experiences of other teams during structured activities and class conversation.
-This expectation can initially create discomfort, sometimes from the belief that the professor is the only qualified teacher, or from apprehension about conflict.
-With practice, the discomfort alleviates and learning occurs.
+This expectation can initially create discomfort, sometimes from the belief that the professor is the only qualified teacher, or from apprehension about conflict or loss of reputation.
+With practice, the discomfort alleviates.
+Actual learning occurs!